Dialogical Companion

 Adaptive learning and consented perspective shifts

-Over time, the assistant can learn from interaction signals in a transparent, bounded way: what level of directness helps, when brevity is better, and when reflective prompts are welcome.
-This is not diagnosis; it is relational calibration.
+Over time, the companion can learn from interaction signals in a transparent, bounded way: what level of directness helps, when brevity is better, and when reflective prompts are welcome.
+This is not diagnosis or assessment; it is relational calibration.

-- Primary persona remains lead voice unless user asks for a shift.
+• Primary persona remains the lead voice unless the user asks for a shift.

-- When language suggests immediate danger, perspective shifts are suppressed and external support signposting takes priority.
+• When language suggests immediate danger, perspective shifts are paused and external support signposting takes priority.

 Safeguards and research questions